Seized chocolate is sometimes as much a mystery as the health benefits of chocolate itself.

 The reasons for the gooey clumped state of melted chocolate is sometimes easily discovered.

-Seizing could be caused by water–steam from double boiler, moisture from a wooden spoon, or even condensation building up on the lid we shouldn't use on the double boiler.
+Seizing could be caused by more than one thing.
+It can happen from water–steam from double boiler, moisture from a wooden spoon, and, even condensation building up on the lid we used on the double boiler which is something we should never use,

 Heat is just as much a problem and it's where we find the "true grit" of seized chocolate.